songyao21/covid_data_depot/processed_data/README.txt

 social_distancing "metric of social_distancing"
 county_population "County population"

 NOTE: social_distancing variable cannot be shared due to the data provider, SafeGraph's request.
 However, SafeGraph is allowing academic COVID-19 researchers to get access to the data for free by signing up at https://www.safegraph.com/covid-19-data-consortium.
-The mean, standard deviation, minimum and maximum of the variable are reported in "Data Source Description.pdf" on this repository.
+The mean, standard deviation, minimum and maximum of the variable are reported in "Tech_Appendix.pdf" on this repository.

 Content of county_cases.csv